rohancalum/social-cost-convenience/README.md

 ## Setup

-1. Install environment `conda env create -f docs/environment.yml`
+* Ensure you have the latest environment from the [git repository](https://github.com/rohancalum/social-cost-convenience/tree/master/docs).
+Install with `conda env create -f docs/environment.yml`
-2.
+* Ensure you have latest version of [OpenTripPlanner directory](https://drive.google.com/drive/folders/1dpiakMyGko6VMJlpvm_1ocqv_2PX69bZ?usp=sharing) locally.
+* In a new terminal, navigate to the OpenTripPlanner directory.
+* Launch OTP server: `java -Xmx2G -jar otp-1.3.0-shaded.jar --build . --inMemory`
+* Activate environment `conda activate geoPython3`
+* Restart Jupyter kernel if need be.

 ## Methodology for paper: